 - 1 cup warm buttermilk (110° to 115°)

 - 1/4 teaspoon baking soda

 - 1 large egg, room temperature

 - 1 tablespoon cornmeal

 - In a large bowl, dissolve yeast in warm water.
 Add the buttermilk, butter, sugar, salt, baking soda and egg.
 Beat until blended.
 Stir in enough flour to form a soft dough.

 - Punch dough down.
 Turn onto a lightly floured surface; knead for 5 minutes.
 Divide into 24 pieces.
 Shape each into a ball.
-Grease a 12-in. ovenproof skillet and sprinkle with cornmeal.
+Grease a 12-in. cast-iron or other ovenproof skillet and sprinkle with cornmeal.
 Place rolls in prepared pan.
 Cover and let rise until doubled, about 40 minutes.

 - Drizzle butter over rolls.
-Bake at 375° for 18-20 minutes or until golden brown.
+Bake at 375° until golden brown, 18-20 minutes.
 Remove from skillet to a wire rack to cool.
-Yield: 2 dozen.

 Nutrition Facts1 roll: 114 calories, 3g fat (2g saturated fat), 16mg cholesterol, 149mg sodium, 19g carbohydrate (3g sugars, 1g fiber), 3g protein.